 The best vegetarian halloumi fajitas served with all the trimmings.
 A simple and flavorful meal perfect for any occasion.
-Ready in about 15 minutes.
+Ready in less than 30 minutes.

 Vegetarian fajitas with halloumi

 Make some halloumi fajitas tonight!
 The perfect vegetarian alternative to our Chicken Fajita Tacos, the cheesy filled tortillas are also super easy to make, quick, and inexpensive.
 So satisfying and full of flavor, no one will miss the meat!